werf/werf/docs/pages/reference/deploy/chart_configuration.md

   * In this case, the image for an appropriate docker tag doesn't need to be updated through docker pull if it already exists.
   * In this case, `imagePullPolicy` is not specified, which is consistent with the default value currently adopted in kubernetes: `imagePullPolicy=IfNotPresent`.

-An example of using a template in case multiple dimgs exist in the `werf.yaml` config:
+An example of using a template in case multiple images exist in the `werf.yaml` config:
-* `tuple <dimg-name> . | include "werf_container_image" | indent <N-spaces>`
+* `tuple <image-name> . | include "werf_container_image" | indent <N-spaces>`

-An example of using a template in case a single unnamed dimg exists in the config:
+An example of using a template in case a single unnamed image exists in the config:
 * `tuple . | include "werf_container_image" | indent <N-spaces>`
 * `include "werf_container_image" . | indent <N-spaces>` (additional simplified entry format)